 A licence will not be granted if the insurance undertaking’s business plan does not fulfil certain requirements (cf. Article 10 VAG).
 In particular, it must be safeguarded that the undertaking’s obligations towards its customers will be complied with in the long run.
 Similarly, authorisation will be denied if the insurer does not fulfil the requested minimum capital requirements (see Question 10), is unable to prove it will satisfy solvency capital requirements (see Question 9) or comply with the governance rules set out in the VAG.

-An insurer’s or reinsurer’s license to conduct insurance business in one of the member states of the European Union (EU) or the European Economic Area (EEA) is sufficient for conducting insurance business within the EU/EEA.
+An insurer’s or reinsurer’s license to conduct insurance business in one of the member states of the European Union (EU) or the European Economic Area (EEA) is , in principle, valid for conducting insurance business within the EU/EEA.
 However, where such undertakings want to write business in Austria, they have to notify the FMA of the intended establishment of a branch or of the intended commencement of cross-border services (cf. Article 21 and Article 23 VAG, respectively).

 Branches of foreign insurance undertakings, i.e. those not licensed in the EU/EEA, must provide additional information when applying for a licence in Austria (cf. Articles 16 to 19 VAG).

 The only risks that can be insured by insurers that do not have a license or authorization in Chile are the so-called MAT insurances, i.e., international marine transportation, International commercial aviation, cargo in international transit, and satellites and their cargo.
 These kinds of insurances may be commercialized in Chile by foreign insurance companies and intermediaries.

 MAT is the exception to the general and mandatory rule that foreign insurers and brokers cannot offer or intermediate insurance in Chile.